-Snezhana von Buedingen met Sofie, the subject of her new photo project Meeting Sofie, in the Autumn of 2017.
+Snezhana von Buedingen met Sofie, the subject of her new photo project Meeting Sofie, in the Autumn.

 Prior to this, she had been making portraits of children with Down's Syndrome and their mothers in her studio in Cologne, Germany – quiet, simple pictures cataloguing the gestures of love and connection between them against the same modest backdrop.